-- a characterization of geochemical properties of underground mine materials, waste rock, and foundation materials: - a description of the geology, based on results from drilling, test pits and sampling programs;
+- A characterization of geochemical properties of pit mine materials, waste rock, foundation materials and tailings pond foundation materials; - A description of the geology, based on results from drilling, test pits and sampling programs;

-- a description of the tailings management facility (hazard classification, location, preliminary designs, tailings properties, and tailings water seepage); - a description of the waste rock and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria and a description of waste water management components of the project); - a description of underground mine (development plans including phases, phase designs, geotechnical and hydrogeological considerations related to stopes, declines, drifts, adits, etc.); - a description of water management including treatment plants (underground mine water): - a description of permanent and temporary access infrastructure, identifying the modifications of current and construction of new access roads, and the location and types of structures used for stream crossings; and - in cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.
+- A description of the tailings management facility (geotechnical properties and foundation conditions for tailings management facility/dams, hazard classification, location, preliminary designs, tailings properties, and tailings water seepage); - A description of the waste rock and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria and a description of waste water management components of the project); - A description of open pit mine (development plans including pit phases, phase designs, pit design including slopes, design standards, geotechnical and hydrogeological considerations (e.g. pit wall management)); - A description of water management (e.g. pit water); and - A description of permanent and temporary access infrastructure, as well as the pipelines, identifying the route of each access road, the location and types of structure used for stream crossings. - In cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.